-For return year 2020, the proportion of broodstock obtained from the PRH volunteer trap that was natural origin was estimated as 0.045.
-Overall, the proportion of natural origin fish surplused or removed as mortalities that originated from the PRH volunteer trap was estimated at 0.033.
-The proportion of natural origin fish used as broodstock from the ABC was estimated to be 0.742.
+For return year 2021, after the sorting process to remove marked and smaller fish, an estimated 7.5% of broodstock obtained from the PRH volunteer trap were natural origin.
+Overall, an estimated 3.5% of natural origin fish collected from the PRH volunteer trap were surplused or removed as mortalities.
+The proportion of natural origin fish used as broodstock from the ABC was estimated to be 0.791.
 The estimated numbers of natural and hatchery origin broodstock spawned annually since return year 2013 are given in Table 2.

-For return years 2014 through 2020, a minimum fork-length threshold of ~73 cm was generally used to reduce the number of age-2 and 3 male broodstock collected at OLAFT and the PRH volunteer trap along with the exclusion of hatchery marks and tags.
+For return years 2014 through 2021, a minimum fork-length threshold of ~73 cm was generally used to reduce the number of age-2 and 3 male broodstock collected at OLAFT and the PRH volunteer trap along with the exclusion of hatchery marks and tags.
 Historical data suggests that age-2 and 3 fall Chinook Salmon returning to the Hanford Reach comprise a greater proportion of hatchery origin fish compared to age-4 and 5 fall Chinook Salmon returning to the Hanford Reach.

 Table 2Total fish handled, numbers sampled, and estimates of hatchery and natural origin Chinook Salmon collected at Priest Rapids Hatchery, Priest Rapids Dam Off-Ladder Adult Fish Trap, and Angler Broodstock Collection fishery.
-Origin determined by otolith thermal marks, presence of coded-wire tags, and/or adipose clips, Return Years 2013-2020.
+Origin determined by otolith thermal marks, presence of coded-wire tags, and/or adipose clips, Return Years 2013-2021.